quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/ConcurrencyNetModern/concu_part09_3.3_Immutabilit.md

 :p Why is random access in a functional list less efficient than linear traversal?
 ??x
 Random access in a functional list is less efficient because, unlike with arrays where elements can be accessed directly via an index, each element must be visited sequentially starting from the head of the list.
-This leads to a time complexity of \(O(n)\), where \(n\) is the number of elements in the collection.
+This leads to a time complexity of $O(n)$, where $ n$ is the number of elements in the collection.

 For example, searching for an item in a functional list will require traversing all elements one by one until the target is found.
 ```python